Belmont Abbey College: Academics

-As a member of Conference Carolinas, Belmont Abbey College competes annually for the league's Messick Award, which is presented for demonstrating the best overall sportsmanship over the entire conference schedule.
-As of 2019, Belmont Abbey Athletics has won the overall Messick Award four times: 2011–12, 2012–13, 2013–14 (tie) and 2016–17.
+It is endorsed by The Newman Guide to Choosing a Catholic College.

 Student life

 Organizations and Greek life

-The Abbey has over 40 student organizations, an active Student Government Association, and many Greek organizations belonging to the college's Greek Council.
-Kappa Sigma is the only active fraternity on campus.
-Active sororities are Tau Kappa Delta and Alpha Sigma Pi, and also active is the community and collegiate service organization Epsilon Sigma Alpha.
+The Abbey has over 40 student organizations, an active Student Government Association, and many Greek organizations.

 Abbey Players

-Belmont Abbey has a theatre department.
-The Abbey Players were founded in 1883, and have been a part of campus life ever since.
-At present, the theatre produces six shows a year, representing a wide repertoire of drama, comedy and musicals.
-Participation in the Abbey Players is open to any interested member of the college community; students, faculty, staff, and monks regularly appear together.
+The Abbey Players were founded in 1883.
+The theatre presents drama, comedy, and musicals.
 In addition, it functions as the Belmont Community Theatre, which brings in theatre artists from the surrounding Metrolina area.

 Glee Club

 In 1940, the Belmont Abbey and Sacred Heart Glee Clubs toured the Carolinas and Georgia, appearing in Columbia, Charleston, Augusta, Greensboro, Raleigh, and Wilmington.

-Dining

-The campus cafeteria is located on the residential side of campus, next to the Walter Coggins Student Commons.
-Robert Lee Stowe Hall contains a grill and Holy Grounds coffee shop.

 Housing

 Incoming freshmen are required to live in either Poellath or O'Connell, two-story single-sex residence halls.
 Beginning in fall 2013, upperclassmen were given the option to live in the newly built Saint Benedict Hall and Saint Scholastica Hall, single-sex residence halls for males and females respectively.
 Raphael Arthur Hall provides single rooms.
 In addition to the five residence halls on campus, upperclassmen are eligible to live in either one of the four on-campus Cuthbert Allen apartment buildings or the Cloisters, off-campus apartments in nearby Mount Holly, North Carolina.